How Many Questions are on the Driver License test in Tennessee?

 Who Must Take the Tennessee Knowledge Test?

 To qualify for a first-time Tennessee class D license, you must be at least 16 years of age.
 You must pass a vision screening, knowledge test, and a road test.
 If you are under age 18, you must also meet special qualifications set in Graduated Driver License Program (GDL).

 New residents with a valid out-of-state license don’t need to take the knowledge exam.
-A new resident who let the out-of-state license expire for more than six months must, however, take all applicable tests.
+A new resident who let the out-of-state license expire for more than six months must, however, must take all applicable tests.

 A holder of an out-of-country licenses must also take all the tests.

 The Official Knowledge Examination

 Tests are administered using computerized testing machines.
 In some rare situations, you can be offered a written test on paper, but this is very unlikely to happen.

 For applicants who have a learning disability or cannot read, oral tests are available by appointment at some of the Driver License Service Centers.
 Remember to call ahead.

 If you are hearing-impaired, you can ask for a certified sign language interpreter to help with the administration of the exam.

 The computerized testing stations have the knowledge test in English, Japanese, Korean, and Spanish.

 Any form of cheating will result in an automatic failure and you must wait at least 30 days before you can re-take the test.